Leveton/MELiPadCalendar/README.md

 ```
 ##Customizing

-- Fonts, text colors, and background colors of nearly every element can be customized.
+- Fonts, text colors, and background colors for most elements can be customized.

 ## Contact